pyhys/minimalmodbus/CONTRIBUTING.rst

 Help other users
 ~~~~~~~~~~~~~~~~

-It is greatly appreciated if you can help other users get their Modbus equipment up and running.
+It is greatly appreciated if you can help other users to get their Modbus equipment up and running.
 Please subscribe ("watch") the tags "modbus" and "minimalmodbus" on Stack Overflow.

 Here are the newest minimalmodbus questions on Stack Overflow: